Jordan-z5214614/IT-Project-GROUPNAME/README.md

 After all the Raspberry Pi's have the requirements installed, the Raspberry Pi's can be set up.

+#TODO talk about configuration files and what needs to be changed or set up in these

 1) Install all the files in the Supervisory Computer onto 1 Raspberry Pi.
 Then run the Driver file.
 2) On the the last two Rasperry Pi's install all the files in the PLC files on each Raspberry Pi.
 Then run the Drvier file.